rednafi/rednafi.com/content/javascript/bulk_request_google_search_index.md

 webmaster panel.

-While researching this, one potential solution suggested that along with submitting the sitemap via [Google Search Console], I'd have to make individual indexing requests for each URL to encourage faster indexing.
+While researching this, one potential solution suggested that along with submitting the sitemap via Google Search Console[^4], I'd have to make individual indexing requests for each URL to encourage faster indexing.
 The problem is, I've got quite a bit of content on this site, and it'll take forever for me to click through all the links and request indexing that way.
 Naturally, I looked for a way to do this programmatically.
 Luckily, I found out that there's an [indexing API] that allows you to make bulk indexing requests programmatically.
-This has one big advantage—Google [responds] to API requests faster than indexing requests with sitemap submission.
+This has one big advantage—Google responds[^5] to API requests faster than indexing requests with sitemap submission.

 All you've to do is:

 * List out the URLs that need to be indexed.
-* Fulfill the [prerequisites][indexing api] and download the private key JSON file required to make requests to the API.
+* Fulfill the prerequisites[^6] and download the private key JSON file required to make requests to the API.
 From the docs:

     > *Every call to the Indexing API must be authenticated with an OAuth token that you